This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 - 86 both the Section 86(4) Investment Withdrawal and the Section 86(4) Interest / Charges options.

-Time-based fee calculations appears incorrect.
+Time-based fee calculations appear incorrect.
 How can this be?¶

 Matter Receipts: can I show outstanding invoices when capturing?¶

-To view outstanding transactions on a matter, you need to view them under transactions, on the Matter.
-You could produce a Proforma, which you could tab to in the browser when doing the receipt.
+To view outstanding transactions on a matter, you can view them under Transactions, on the Matter, or via Account Enquiry.
+You could also produce a Proforma, which you could tab to in the browser when doing the receipt.

 How do I print a Matter Receipt?¶